conjurer-rich/user-needs-mapping/_pages/home.md

   - alt: "Start the conversation"
     title: "Start the conversation"
     image_path: "/assets/images/people-stock/pexels-fauxels-3184299.jpg"
-    excerpt: "Consulting and tailored facilitation help you evolve your structure and flow of value.
+    excerpt: "Consulting and tailored facilitation help you evolve your structure and flow of value."

-    "
     url: "/team-topologies-applied#training"
     btn_class: "btn--secondary"
     btn_label: "Read more"